H2H Technology logo

 Next step

-Treat deployment shape as a product decision when it matters.
+Treat deployment shape and ownership as separate product decisions.